MatthiasBart/bachelor-thesis/chapters/5-implementation.typ

                 }
 ```
 //https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/NetServices/Articles/about.html#//apple_ref/doc/uid/TP40002458-TPXREF108
-Using the same service type like mentioned in the previous Section, Bonjour would automatically rename the service.
+Using the same service type like mentioned in the previous Section, Bonjour would automatically rename the service if it detects the same service on the local network.

 ```
 iPad\\032(2)._txtchat._udp.local.
 iPad._txtchat._udp.local.